benmoseley/seismic-simulation-wavenet/README.md

 - We use **deep learning** to simulate seismic waves.

 - We show that this can offer a **fast approximate alternative** to traditional simulation methods.

+- We are also able to adapt our network to carry out **fast seismic inversion**, by flipping its inputs and outputs.

 ## Task